-Lying hurts, and the person we lie to the most is ourselves.
-This is one reason why we experience regret.
-We wish we had done something differently in the past, because we had made a promise to ourselves to do it, but broke the promise.
+Lying hurts, and the person we lie to the most when we self-sabotage is ourselves.
+This is a big reason why we experience regret.
+We wish we had done something differently in the past, because we had made a promise to ourselves to do it, but we broke the promise.
 This is why it’s important that we try to speak honestly to ourselves, but more importantly, go forward with what we said we were going to do.
 It will help save us from unnecessary pain that we give to ourselves.
 This is one way that we can start trying to minimize some of our self-sabotaging habits.
-When we recognize when we’ve engaged in them, we become aware of them, and then we can try to change them, so we no longer let ourselves down.
-In the meantime, we’d also start seeing that we will grow more in the process.
+When we recognize that we’ve engaged in them, we become aware of them.
+Then we can try to change them, so we no longer let ourselves down.
+In that time frame, we’ll also start seeing that we will grow more in the process.

 Even the mere recognition of our behavior is a step in the right direction.
 We spend so much of the day mentally away from our physical space.
 In a way, we’re almost unconscious at times, which opens the door for self-sabotaging behavior.
-However, when we become more conscious and more aware, we can start seeing where we’re going wrong.
-Once that has been understood, we can then move into a different phase of thinking, and start figuring out how to solve the puzzle of self-sabotage.
+However, when we become more conscious and more aware of our thoughts and decisions, we can start understanding what we’re doing wrong.
+Once that has been understood, we can move into a different phase of thinking, and start figuring out how to solve the puzzle of self-sabotage.
 Do we need to remove cues for the self-sabotaging behavior?
-If so, that means no purchasing cigarettes, or even lighters, if we think back to the example of the smoker.
+If we think back to the example of the smoker, that means no purchasing cigarettes, or even lighters.
 They would also need to stop hanging out with people that smoked.
-It might seem extreme, but it would give that person the best opportunity to be successful in making that change, if all of the cues for smoking cigarettes were also removed from their life.
+It might seem extreme, but removing all of the cues for smoking cigarettes would give that person the best opportunity to be successful in making that change.

 So think about who might benefit from the changes we want to make.
 Let’s think about how the quality of our lives will change.
 Let’s give ourselves the best chance to succeed.
 Let’s stop being our biggest obstacle.
 Let’s control or eliminate our self-sabotaging behaviors.
 Most importantly, let’s try to do it with a smile on our face.